 Apart from what causes them, there's no set definition of a heat wave.
 Generally, a heat wave occurs when there are multiple days or weeks of higher-than-usual temperatures for an area during a specific time of year.
 After all, a week of 95-degree Fahrenheit (35 degrees Celsius) July days in Maine would be something to note, but the same temperatures in a week in Texas?
 Not so much.
 That being said, heat waves can occur in Texas, too, if the high and low temperatures exceed what's usual for the state during a particular period of time.

 Heat waves occur wherever a mid-level high-pressure system develops over an area.
 This high-pressure system forms a "cap" over the affected area, trapping heat that would otherwise rise into the air to cool off before circulating back to the surface.
 This reduces the chance for precipitation to form, and the result is just a continual buildup of heat.

 These high pressure systems are slower to change during the summer.
 This means the heat can linger on and on, and why temperatures may not cool off enough at night to offer a sense of relief.

 Moving a high pressure system relies on strong currents of air that encourage them to move along.
-The U.S. heat wave of 2012, during which over 8,000 warm temperature records were broken, stayed put over the middle of the country because winds that normally pull such systems eastward were weak during late June and early July.
+The U.S. heat wave of 2012, during which more than 8,000 warm temperature records were broken, stayed put over the middle of the country because winds that normally pull such systems eastward were weak during late June and early July.
 The 2018 global heat wave is a chain of heat waves happening all over the world, lingering in some areas for months due to a variety of factors, including a weakened jet stream, which is perhaps most at fault.

 Can we blame hotter, more frequent heat waves on climate change?